Vk5548/Mern_Project/README.md

 # Reactjs, Tevin CSS, AXIOS CSS

+NOTE: If user wants to search for new query user needs to refresh and go to initial node url and refresh.

 This project has two components:
 A. Backend: This is where we have written our API's and this component talks with mongodb database.
 B. Frontend: This is where users search for the vehicle based on ElectricVehicleType or location.